IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 Test assumptions on timing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our tests wait for the transactions generated by an Action_ to complete before performing the next Action_ (because we inserted calls to ``delay`` into perform_, and wait_ into nextState_).
+Our tests wait for the transactions generated by an :hsobj:`Plutus.Contract.Test.ContractModel.Action` to complete before performing the next :hsobj:`Plutus.Contract.Test.ContractModel.Action` (because we inserted calls to ``delay`` into :hsobj:`Plutus.Contract.Test.ContractModel.perform`, and :hsobj:`Plutus.Contract.Test.ContractModel.wait` into :hsobj:`Plutus.Contract.Test.ContractModel.nextState`).
 In reality, different wallets may perform actions simultaneously.
 This usually results in two or more transactions that try to spend the same :term:`UTXO`, leading all but the first to fail.

 :term:`Endpoint<endpoint>` calls that submit several transactions are even more problematic, because such a call may fail part way through,